sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 ```

 These two pieces of code produce exactly the same printing, but one does so in much fewer lines.
 However,
-once you understand the basic of `streams`, including the `map` and `forEach` functions, this code is arguably
+once you understand the basics of `streams`, including the `map` and `forEach` functions, this code is arguably
 even more readable, largely because it takes up so much less screen space.

 ### `BallDontLieReader` and `NBATeamReader`